-How do I find the best life insurance for seniors over age 60?
+How do I find the best life insurance for senior citizens?

 It really comes down to solving three key problems: